qbead/qbeadWebsite/content/book/intro.md

 ::: further-reading
-If you are really curious about what those other lines mean, we explain them more in our [basic structure of a program](basics) adventure.
+If you are really curious about what those other lines mean, we explain them more in our [Basic Structure of a Program](/basics) lesson.
-We recommend doing that page after the [initial setup guide](/quickstart).
+We recommend doing that page after the [Initial Setup Guide](/quickstart).
 :::

 It is also possible to specifically control each large LED.
 With the first slider, you can select the LED that you want to change the color of.
 Then, using the other sliders, you can adjust the color of that LED.
 Repeat this process for each LED you want to change the color of.
 If you move all three sliders for a given LED to zero, then that will turn the LED "off" again.
 Experiment with the LED number slider to see how the numbering of the LEDs works (or check out the diagram at the bottom of this section).